beer-psi/CS426-FinalProject-Backend/docs/GATEWAY.md

 Sent when anyone is added or removed from a conversation.
 Added participants are full conversation participant objects, while only the IDs of removed participants are sent.

+Fired when (only people currently in the conversation receive the event):
+- calling `PUT /api/v1/conversations/{conversation_id}/participants/{user_id}` to add a new user to the conversation
+- calling `DELETE /api/v1/conversations/{conversation_id}/participants/{user_id}` to remove a user from the conversation

 ```json
 {